Web indexing: extending the functionality of HTML Indexer

 Figure 4.
 See also cross-reference as a subheading

 By default, the 'Sort as' entry field contains the same content as the 'X-ref heading' field, and this does not need to be changed.
 The <i> is HTML code that causes the text that comes after it to be displayed in italics in a web browser.
-Conveniently, the filing order of the angle bracket will cause the subheading to be at the top of the list.
-(To have the cross-reference on the same line as the heading would require a simple change to the post-processing macros.)
+The filing order of the angle bracket will cause the subheading to be at the top of the list.
+(To have the cross-reference on the same line as the heading requires a simple change to the post-processing macros.)

 Summary

-The methodology is not overly complex.
-You need to define a few easy-to-remember codes, and of course, you need to create macros to manipulate the generated HTML (At TechScribe, we use Microsoft Word, but there are text editors that offer macro functionality).
+The method is not too complex.
+You must specify some easy-to-remember codes, and you must create macros to change the generated HTML (TechScribe uses Microsoft Word, but there are text editors that have macro functions).
 After you update the index in HTML Indexer, you must copy the generated HTML to the editing tool, run the macro, and then copy the HTML to the final index.

-From a commercial perspective, visual appearance and consistency throughout a web site are both important.
-Conforming to best practice indicates that you value your index and the people it serves.
+From a commercial perspective, visual appearance and consistency in a website are both important.
+Conformance to best practice shows that you value your index and the people who use the index.

 RSS feed